Saji Koduvath, Advocate, Kottayam.

 Read Blog: Presumptions on Documents and Truth of its Contents

-Relevancy engrafted to Sec.
-35 Evd.
-Act is “entry in” any public or official book made by a public servant in the discharge of his official duty; it is not attached to the certificates or information given under the RTI Act.
+As shown above, relevancy attached to Sec.
+35 Evidence Act is “entry in” any public or official book made by a public servant in the discharge of his official duty; it is not engrafted to the certificates or information given under the RTI Act.

 Our Apex Court held in Dharmarajan v.
 Valliammal, 2008 (2) SCC 741, that ‘a certificate issued by the Tahsildar cannot be relied on without examining the Tahsildar who issued the same’.
 It is referred to in Pankajakshan Nair v.
 Shylaja, ILR 2017-1 Ker 951.